stephenv/WearBucks-API/README.md

 WearBucks API
 =============

-API for "WearBucks (Pay for Starbucks)" application on Google Play (Android)
+WearBucks API is a RESTful HTTP API for retrieving Starbucks user information.
+This is the API used by "WearBucks (Pay for Starbucks)" application on Google Play (Android) coming soon.

-HTTP RESTful API for retrieving Starbucks user information.
-IMPORTANT: Login information (username and password) is not stored by the API.
-T
+<code>IMPORTANT:</code> Login information (username and password) is not stored by the API and should only be used over SSL/TSL

-The API based off [Starbucks class](https://github.com/Neal/php-starbucks) by [Neil](https://github.com/Neal)
+The API is based off [Starbucks class](https://github.com/Neal/php-starbucks) by [Neil](https://github.com/Neal)

 ## Dependencies
 - Slim PHP Microframework